Reidark0/Reidark0/README.md

 - 👋 Hi, I’m @Reidark0
-- 👀 I’m interested in be a Veterinary Data Analyst
+- 👀 I’m interested in be a Veterinary, Data Analyst or even a Devops!
-- 🌱 I’m currently learning Python, SQL, Flutter and Wwb Front-End
+- 🌱 I’m currently learning Docker, Kubernetes and CI in gitlabs
 - 💞️ I’m looking to gain experience and make various projects.
 - 📫 My personal email is - rafa.cesar.ti@gmail.com
 - https://www.linkedin.com/in/rafael-data-analyst/